 Day 13 of the 30 Day Bootcamp is an overview of the 7-step pennystocking framework.
 Days 14–19 break it down to the patterns within the pattern.
 If you’re just getting started, the 30-Day Bootcamp is a must-have resource.

-What do you think of the 7-step pennystocking framework?
-Comment below, I love to hear from all my readers!
+What do you think of the 7-step penny stock trading framework?
+Comment below — I love to hear from YOU!